2022 COVID-19 protests in China: COVID-19 lockdowns in China

-Since the beginning of the COVID-19 pandemic in mainland China, the Chinese government has made extensive use of lockdowns to manage COVID outbreaks, in an effort to implement a zero-COVID policy.
+Since the beginning of the COVID-19 pandemic in mainland China, the Chinese government has made extensive use of lockdowns to manage outbreaks, in an effort to implement a zero-COVID policy.
 These lockdowns began with the lockdown of Wuhan in January 2020, and soon spread to other cities and municipalities, including Shanghai and Xinjiang.
 As these lockdowns became more widespread, they became lengthier and increasingly disruptive, precipitating increasing concern and dissent.
 In April 2022, the Chinese government imposed a lockdown in Shanghai, generating outrage on social media sites, such as Sina Weibo and WeChat.
 Citizens were displeased with the economic effects of the lockdown, such as food shortages and the inability to work.
 This discontent was exacerbated by reports of poor conditions in makeshift hospitals and harsh enforcement of quarantines.
 These complaints were difficult to suppress, despite the strict censorship of social media in China.

 The spread of more infectious subvariants of the Omicron variant intensified these grievances.
 As these subvariants spread, public trust was eroded in the Chinese government's zero-COVID policy, indicating that lockdown strategies had become ineffective and unsustainable for the Chinese economy.
 Concessions and vacillation generated a further lack of confidence and support for the policy.
 On 11 November, the Chinese government announced new and detailed guidelines on COVID measures in an attempt to ease the zero-COVID policy.
 Enforcement by local governments varied widely: Shijiazhuang temporarily lifted most restrictions following the announcement, while other cities continued with strict restrictions, fearing the consequences of easing lockdowns.
 Following the rollout of the new guidelines, an outbreak of COVID-19 occurred in multiple regions of China.